Cajuns: Ethnic group of national origin

-The Cajuns retain a unique dialect of the French language called Louisiana French, and hold numerous other cultural traits that distinguish them as an ethnic group.
-Cajuns were officially recognized by the U.S. government as a national ethnic group in 1980 per a discrimination lawsuit filed in federal district court.
+The Cajuns retain a unique dialect of the French language called Louisiana French (or more commonly known as Cajun French), and hold numerous other cultural traits that distinguish them as an ethnic group.
+Cajuns were officially recognized by the US government as a national ethnic group in 1980 per a discrimination lawsuit filed in federal district court.
 Presided over by Judge Edwin Hunter, the case, known as Roach v.
 Dresser Industries Valve and Instrument Division (494 F.Supp.
 215, D.C.
 La., 1980), hinged on the issue of the Cajuns' ethnicity:

 History of Acadian ancestors

 The British conquest of Acadia happened in 1710.
 Over the next 45 years, the Acadians refused to sign an unconditional oath of allegiance to the Crown.
 During this period, Acadians participated in various military operations against the British and maintained vital supply lines to the French fortress of Louisbourg and Fort Beausejour.
 During the French and Indian War (part of the Seven Years' War and known by that name in Canada and Europe), the British sought to neutralize the Acadian military threat and to interrupt their vital supply lines to Louisbourg by deporting Acadians from Acadia.
 The territory of Acadia was afterward divided and apportioned to various British colonies, now Canadian provinces: Nova Scotia, New Brunswick, Prince Edward Island, the Gaspe Peninsula in the province of Quebec.
 The deportation of the Acadians from these areas beginning in 1755 has become known as the Great Upheaval or Le Grand Dérangement.

 The Acadians' migration from Canada was spurred by the 1763 Treaty of Paris which ended the war.
 The treaty terms provided 18 months for unrestrained emigration.
 Many Acadians moved to the region of the Atakapa in present-day Louisiana, often travelling via the French colony of Saint-Domingue (now Haiti).
 Joseph Broussard led the first group of 200 Acadians to arrive in Louisiana on February 27, 1765, aboard the Santo Domingo.
 On April 8, 1765, he was appointed militia captain and commander of the "Acadians of the Atakapas" region in St. Martinville.
 Some of the settlers wrote to their family scattered around the Atlantic to encourage them to join them at New Orleans.
 For example, Jean-Baptiste Semer wrote to his father in France: